The United Kingdom - Factbook

 History of the United Kingdom: 20th and 21st Century

 In 1952, Elizabeth II, ascended to the throne at the age of 26.
 The 1960s saw the dawn of pop and rock music, with bands like the Beatles, Pink Floyd, and the Rolling Stones rising to prominence, and the Hippie subculture developing.
 The 1970's brought further globalisation and the collapse of British industry.
-Democratic Unionist Prime Minister Sir John Major was elected in 1979 and served until 1990.
-Among other accomplishments, he privatised the railways and shut down inefficient factories, but he also increased the gap between the rich and the poor by scaling back social security.
+Liberal Prime Minister Margaret Thatcher was elected in 1979 and served until 1990.
+Among other accomplishments, she privatised the railways and shut down inefficient factories, but she also increased the gap between the rich and the poor by scaling back social security.

-Major was succeeded by Nigel Lawson in a surprise victory for the Democratic Unionists in 1992, but in 1997, the "New SDP" movement forced him out, paving the way for Prime Ministers Tony Blair and Gordon Brown (b.
+Thatcher was succeeded by Sir John Major in a surprise victory for the Liberals in 1992, but in 1997, the "New Labour" movement forced him out, paving the way for Prime Ministers Tony Blair and Gordon Brown (b.
 1953).
 Blair's liberal policies disappointed many Leftists, who really saw in Blair a Rightist in disguise.
 Regardless, Brown had impressed many dissenters with his intelligence and remarkable skills as an orator and negotiator on passionate issues.
-Ed Miliband succeeded Brown ad Leader of the Social Democratic Party and led a much reduced majority.
+Ed Miliband succeeded Brown as Leader of the Social Democratic and Labour Party and led a much reduced majority.
 Miliband's Government found support and was much more faithful to the Leftists in his party, but gaffes and ineffective leadership as well as a Crusader threat with the largest terrorist attack on British soil occurring in London on 21 July 2011 led to an increasing disapproval rating.
-In November 2015, the Government was defeated by Theresa May and the Democratic Unionists, returning to power after almost two decades of SDP rule.
+In November 2015, the Government was defeated by Theresa May and the Liberal Party, returning to power after almost two decades of Labour rule.
 The first new Sovereign of the 21st century was William V, a popular monarch in the vein of Elizabeth II